coltbradley/strava-to-notion/strava-notion-sync/README.md

 - ✅ Unit conversions (meters → miles/feet, pace calculations)
 - ✅ Graceful handling of missing optional Notion properties

+## What This Does (Plain English)

+- Pulls your recent Strava activities (default: last 30 days).
+- For each activity, it either **creates** a new row in your Notion “Workouts” database or **updates** the existing one that matches the Strava Activity ID.
+- It writes only the “system fields” (metrics and links).
+Your own notes/reflections in Notion stay untouched.
+- No second-by-second GPS/HR stream data—only high-level activity metrics.
+- Runs on a schedule via GitHub Actions, so no manual MFA or logins after setup.

+### Data that moves from Strava → Notion
+- Activity ID, name, date, sport type
+- Duration (elapsed time), moving time, distance (converted to miles), elevation gain (converted to feet)
+- Average/max heart rate (if present), pace for running/ walking/ hiking (if distance > 0)
+- Strava activity URL
+- Last synced timestamp, basic sync status (created/updated) if you add that property

 ## Setup

 ### 1. Strava API Setup